LukaszWatroba/v-tabs/README.md

 #### Transcluded scope

-To control the directive from it's transcluded scope, you can use `$accordion` and `$pane` properties.
+To control the directive from it's transcluded scope, use the following properties:

 ##### $tabs